SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some events and observances that take place in the USA on December 12:
+- **Anniversary of the Newtown School Shooting (2012)**: A tragic reminder of the mass shooting that took place at Sandy Hook Elementary School, which claimed the lives of 20 children and six adults.
+Each year, this date is marked by memorials and discussions on gun control and school safety.

-- **Acknowledgment of National Gingerbread House Day**: A day dedicated to the festive activity of building and decorating gingerbread houses.
+- **Gingerbread House Day**: Celebrated in the United States, this day is often dedicated to the enjoyment of baking and decorating gingerbread houses as part of the holiday season.
-- **Question Your Subscriber's Day**: A day to examine the impact of subscriptions, be they services or newsletters.
-- **15th Century Beaufort's Feast Anniversary**: Celebrating the story and connection to one of the oldest culinary traditions among American history.
-- **

 ### Positive Qoute
 ------
-✨ "Believe in the magic of new beginnings! ✨🌈 Every day is a fresh start, filled with endless possibilities! 🌟😊"
+"Believe in the magic of new beginnings! ✨🌱💖"